 Many companies that offer services or sell products in cities or geographic areas don’t always consider the strengths of local SEO.
-However, many mobile devices and browsers such as Chrome can find out your location and allow Google to customize the results page.
-Therefore, it is quite clear that you can add the name of your city (or cities that you are targeting) at the end of your strategic keywords to have a better position in local searches.
+However, many mobile devices and browsers, such as Chrome, can find out your location and allow Google to customize the results page.
+Therefore, it is clear that you can add the name of your city (or cities that you are targeting) at the end of your strategic keywords to have a better position in local searches.
 Currently, try to look at the Google search engine by writing the keywords Infant Formula + City Name.
-Amazon is in the first place.
+Amazon is in first place.

 - Google Keyword Planner

-Its main purpose is to analyze at least three or four of your competitors first to “steal” some of the long tail keyword ideas that have their positions already in the search engines.
+Its main purpose is to analyze at least three or four of your competitors first to “steal” some of the long-tail keyword ideas that have their positions already in the search engines.

 How Do You Use Long Tail Keywords on Your Site?

-This may sound like a weird question, but there aren’t many articles that concretely explain how to implement long tail keywords once you have a good list of keywords.
+This may sound like a weird question, but there aren’t many articles that concretely explain how to implement long-tail keywords once you have a good list of keywords.
 And maybe you will be angry with us for answering this so simply.
-The answer is to use those long tail keywords in your content.
+The answer is to use those long-tail keywords in your content.

-The first thing to do to get a position on Google is to forget Google.
+The first thing to get a position on Google is to forget Google.
 This statement may seem paradoxical, but you should know that your content is aimed at people, not Google.
 Get back to your original goal, and stick to the simplest technique.
 The best way to create engaging content is to put yourself in the shoes of Internet users and answer any questions they may have about a problem, issue, or whatever.